dasfaaschool2016/dasfaaschool2016.github.io/_posts/2016-11-06-introduction.md

 The course assumes that students are familiar with conceptual data modeling tools such as Entity-Relationship (ER) data model, logical data models such as the relational and object-relational data model, SQL3 as a commercial query language, normal forms and logical data design, physical design of a database using persistent data structures such as B+-tree and Hash indexes, transactions, concurrency control and crash recovery techniques.

-## Webmaster

-Tuan-Kien Nguyen, Hanoi University of Science and Technology, Vietnam